stakater/developer-handbook/content/iam/basics.md

 #### What will happen if my tokens are compromised?

-Since you can get access to your data with access_token, if it’s compromised then the hacker will get a very limited ability to get access to resources since it’ll be expired very soon.
+Since you can get access to your data with `access_token`, if it’s compromised then the hacker will get a very limited ability to get access to resources since it’ll be expired very soon.

 If the refresh token is compromised, your resources are still safe because client id and client secret are needed to request for aceess_token, to get access to resources.

-### 2.4 OAuth Grant Types / Flows - When and Why
+### OAuth Grant Types / Flows - When and Why

 1. Authorization Code
 2. Implicit (e.g. browser to keycloak)
 3. Resource Owner Password
 4. Client Credential (e.g. backend microservice to keycloak)

-#### **1. Authorization Code:**
+#### Authorization Code

 The Authorization Code flow is the most powerful and most secure by default.
 When the application redirects the user to the Identity Provider to authenticate, the IdP passes back a short-lived, one-time use authorization code.
 The application uses the authorization code to retrieve the Access Token.

 The important part is twofold: